Key Figures & Certifications

 0

-Total value of fines for instances of noncompliance with laws and regulations
+Total of fines resulting from violations of laws and regulations

 in €